dror27/dk-shack/vol2/songs/en/Timezone Unmarked.md

 When she’s roaming seas and peaks? \
 Or is she forgetful as a bird, will she ever speak? \
 Does she think of you \
-When she’s in bed, before she asleep \
+When in bed, before she sleeps \
 Or is she over and out, will she ever speak of you?

 ---